cdl-geneseo/douglass-day/2023/transcribe-shadd-cary.md

 ---

 {: .important}
 You're viewing an archived page from Douglass Day 2023.
-Details may not apply to Douglass Day 2024.
+Details may not apply to the current Douglass Day celebration.

 # Instructions 2023